yurkovak/LeetCode/README.md

 ./main
 ```

-For *Python* just do:
+For *Python 3* just do:
 ```
-python path/to/the.py
+python3 path/to/the.py
 ```
 And follow the prompts.